AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ## Add the third simple product to the existing grouped product

-Do not forget to have the appropriate position number, for this it can be anything except `1` or `2`.
-Those were used with the first two products that were originally associated to this grouped product.
-For this example, it is position `4`.
+Include the appropriate position number (anything except `1` or `2`), which are used for the first two products originally associated tothe grouped product.
+For this example, the position is `4`.

 ```bash
 curl --location --request PUT '{{your.url.here}}/rest/default/V1/products/my-new-grouped-product/links' \